 - Summarizes the potential benefits of transparency within organizations, but cautions where this can go awry

-- Suggests there are certain times and internal practices that should not be open to radical transparency
+- Suggests there are certain times and internal practices that shouldn't be open to radical transparency

 - Discusses the role of transparency in daily activities, employee rewards, and creative work